 Create a Logo

 It’s also a good time to focus on creating a logo for your poetry blog.
-There are a LOT of different ways to do this, but I’m a big fan of using this logo maker.
+There are a LOT of different ways to do this including Canva or Tailor Brands, which I personally think is the much better option.

 This platform will provide you with a free logo for your blog and if you need the high-resolution logo files, you can pay a very minimal amount for access to those files and a few other things.